AcrossTheCloud/movesense-raspi-python3/README.md

 ## Overview

-This is Movesense BLE advertisement message scanner for Raspbian.
+This is Movesense BLE advertisement message scanner for the Raspberry Pi (Raspbian / Ubuntu).

 ## Dependencies